 • Begin your research by watching the classroom video again, and decoding some key points on the webpage

-You’re a creative group of thinkers so consider how ethics combined with new technology might help convert ethic problems into solutions.
+You’re a creative group of thinkers so consider how ethics combined with new technology might help convert ethical problems into solutions.
 Do online research about your challenges to explore solutions.

 • How can you use your personal value system to educate anglers on codes of conduct.
 Maybe use the old adage, “Treat others as you’d like to be treated”.

-Now go create an awesome set of ethical angling guidelines to present.
+Now, go create an awesome set of ethical angling guidelines to present.